nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

   $SOURCE_PATH/tools/gds_helper/src/gds_simulator.py

-to the home directory on LLP.
+to the home directory on LLP using rsync as above.

 ## Ensure the robot has the correct time